Grant-Archibald-MS/apim-powerplatform-export/README.md

 ## Notes

+## Dependencies

+To run this sample you will need access to or the following components installed

+1. System administrator rights in Power Platform Environment
+2. Access to [https://shell.azure.com](https://shell.azure.com) or Azure Portal [https://portal.azure.com](https://portal.azure.com)
+3. Local install of PowerShell (verion 5.0 of greater) and Azure CLI

 ### O356 License Context

 As at April 2021 as covered in [Licensing overview for Microsoft Power Platform](https://docs.microsoft.com/en-us/power-platform/admin/pricing-billing-skus) Power Apps include limited use rights included with Office 365 licenses to Export Azure API Management APIs to the Power platform.